 12. Sit in the stagecoach at the Wells Fargo History Museum uptown.

 You can also learn about gold mining in North Carolina and take a ride in a stagecoach.
 Admission is free and it's only a block away from The Green where you can splash in the Fish Fountains.

 Sit in the stagecoach at the Wells Fargo History Museum.

 13. Hike at Crowders Mountain State Park.

-14. Kids ages 5 and older can earn their Junior Ranger Badge at Kings Mountain National Military Park.
+14. Earn a Junior Ranger Badge at Kings Mountain National Military Park.

 15. Challenge yourself to complete the ASC Scavenger Hunt.

 It starts at the McColl Center for Visual Art, but you’ll have to complete the list to see where it ends.
 (Hint: It’s a very glittery destination.)